FriendlyScore/FriendlyScore-Connect-Android-Example/README.md

     protected void onActivityResult(int requestCode, int resultCode, @Nullable Intent data) {
       super.onActivityResult(requestCode, resultCode, data);
       if(requestCode == REQUEST_CODE_FRIENDLY_SCORE){
-            //Present if there was error in creating an access token for the supplied userIdentifier. if(data!=null && data.hasExtra("userIdentifierAuthError")){
+            //Present if there was error in creating an access token for the supplied userReference. if(data!=null && data.hasExtra("userReferenceAuthError")){
                 //Do Something
             }
             //Present if there was service denied.